 Later this month we are hosting a special seminar “How communication can help your business” with Will Kintish as our guest speaker.
 With this in mind, we thought we would take a quick look at the different ways you can communicate within the workplace, and what might work best in different situations.

-A quick internet search demonstrates there are lots of statistics when it comes to the rate at which emails are sent, received and replied to around the world.
+A quick internet search demonstrates there are lots of statistics when it comes to the rate at which people disseminate emails.
 To keep things simple (and to save you time), we found that between 2014 and 2018 the average office worker received about 90 business emails per day, and in turn sent out a further 40.

 Without doubt, the vast majority of people find communicating via email to be quick and simple.
 Everything is there at the click of a button, and depending on your level of personal organisation, you can easily track ongoing conversations and locate important information.

 However, statistics can’t really delve in to the nitty-gritty of email communication.
 How many of those emails are actually relevant?
 How many times have you found yourself copied in to an email chain or thread, only for it to cease to be relevant to you?
 Or worse, for it to descend in to chaos when someone forgets to Reply All (or inadvertently replies all)?

 How many unopened emails do you currently have sitting in your inbox?
 How many have you read, and shelved to be dealt with later, and still haven’t quite gotten round to handling?
 Whilst most of us dream of an Inbox Zero, the reality is with more and more information coming in it’s getting harder to stay on top of this important communication source.

 It’s always worth considering what your company strategy is when it comes to email communication.